Festuca arizonica

+Characteristics

 This grass lacks rhizomes, but it has a large, fibrous root system and it can be used for erosion control.
-The stems grow up to one meter tall.
-They are rough-textured and blue-green in color.
+The stems can grow up to one meter tall, and are rough-textured and blue-green in color.
 The rough, blue-green leaf blades are "shaped like a string" and measure up to 10 inches long.
-The inflorescence is a branching array up to 20 centimeters long which may be narrow or somewhat open in shape.
+The inflorescence is a branching array up to 20 centimeters long, which may appear narrow or somewhat open in shape.

+Description

 This grass grows on loams, including clay loams, and gravelly and sandy soil types.
 It usually grows in ecosystems dominated by the ponderosa pine.
 It may grow alongside blue grama and mountain muhly grasses.
-It is tolerant of shade and drought.
+Festuca arizonica is tolerant of both shade and drought conditions.

-This species is somewhat palatable to domestic ungulates, and it provides forage for wild animals such as deer and bighorn sheep.
-It can be planted in revegetation efforts on reclaimed land such as mine spoils, as long as the area receives adequate precipitation.
-It can also be used as an ornamental in gardens, but it does not tolerate trampling.
+This species is somewhat palatable to domestic ungulates and provides forage for wild animals such as deer and bighorn sheep.
+It can be planted in revegetation efforts on reclaimed land such as mine spoils, provided the area receives adequate precipitation.
+It can also be used as an ornamental grass in gardens, but it does not tolerate trampling.
 The cultivar 'Redondo' is available.